Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 A: It’s not easy to remove because it is durable.
 However, it can be done using a wood finish stripper.
 After applying the stripper, let it dry and use a paint scraper to finish them off.
 Sand down the wood with two types of sandpaper grits to remove them all.

 Q: What to apply teak oil with?

 A: You can apply it with a fine paintbrush, sponge brush, or rag.
-Rag needs to be lint-free (best is an old t-shirt)
+The rag needs to be lint-free (the best is an old t-shirt)

 Q: Can teak oil spontaneously combust?

 A: Just like any other oil finish, this one can spontaneously combust too.
 However, you don’t need to worry that any furniture that has a teak finish will catch on fire spontaneously.
 The only danger is oily rags, so store them safely after you stop using them.